ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Parameters of functions must be retrieved through the user of :code:`param` or :code:`params` commands.
-If the function is part of the public API, parameters must be checked on allowed data types and values through the usage of above mentioned commands.
+If the function is part of the public API, parameters must be checked on allowed data types and values through the usage of above-mentioned commands.

 Usage of the CBA macro :code:`PARAM_x` or :code:`BIS_fnc_param` is deprecated and not allowed within Achilles.